Remembering Mariam Abu Daqqa, my strong, beautiful friend killed by Israel

 It’ll pass … I remember her words.

 I will remember her in the face of Ghaith, her son, who looks so much like her.
-And I hope that one day, when he grows up and gets married, he names his daughter after Mariam, like she asked him to in her final letter.
+And I hope that one day, when he grows up and gets married, he names his daughter after Mariam, like she asked him to in her final letter to him.

 Israel’s war forced me to leave Gaza at the end of 2023 with my family.
 I can’t imagine going back and not seeing Mariam, not waiting for her to come to sit beside me or looking over to check on her.